 parameter as required.

-NOTE: There will NEVER be a concurrent read and write to the same
+NOTE: Since in normal mode there will never be a concurrent read and

-read_clock
+possible since read_clock

 and write_clock

 are asynchronous.
-Guide your CAD tool as
+Guide your

-you can obtain the highest possible operating frequency.
+collisions, so you can obtain the highest possible operating frequency.

 We initialize the read/write enables to zero, signifying an idle system.